 3. Marketing Automation

 One of the easiest ways to nurture relationships with travelers is to offer access to an exclusive discount club.
-Travelers may not be ready to book during their initial research, but many will gladly hand over an email address in exchange for a booking discount when they are ready or some free travel guides to read at their leisure later.
+Trends show that travelers may not be ready to book during their initial research, but many will gladly hand over an email address in exchange for a booking discount when they are ready or some free travel guides to read at their leisure later.
 You cannot manage this manually as you scale, so it’s important to automate as much as possible as you begin deploying your digital marketing strategy.

 4. Social Selling